Competitive Scholarships

 How will I be notified if I am eligible for a freshman automatic merit scholarship?

 Freshman automatic merit scholarship letters are mailed to recipients approximately two weeks after they are admitted up until the Consolidated Scholarship Offer Letters are released.
-Students will receive notification of the Consolidated Scholarship Offer Letter via their Crimson Mail email address.
+Students will receive notification of the Consolidated Scholarship Offer Letter via their Crimson email address.

 When will I be notified if I am eligible for a transfer automatic merit scholarship?

 Transfer automatic merit scholarships will be released on the Consolidated Scholarship Offer Letter in early April.
-Students will receive notification of the Consolidated Scholarship Offer Letter via their Crimson Mail email address.
+Students will receive notification of the Consolidated Scholarship Offer Letter via their Crimson email address.

 What standardized test dates and GPA timelines are accepted for freshman automatic merit scholarship consideration?

-Only ACT composite scores or SAT total scores from tests taken through February of your senior year in high school and your GPA through December of your senior year in high school are considered for automatic merit scholarships.
+Only ACT composite scores or SAT total scores are accepted for automatic merit scholarships.

 If I am an incoming freshman and I have not submitted an application and all supporting documents by May 1, can I still receive an automatic merit scholarship?